 - Router(config-router)do wr

 The default-information originate command propagates the static default route in RIP updates.
-Router0 now has a Gateway of Last Resort and default route installed in its routing table.
+Router0 now has a Gateway of Last Resort and a default route installed in its routing table.
 Now configure a RIP (Routing Information Protocol) on Router1 and Router2 to propagate the default static route to Router1 and Router2.
 We can verify the default static route on the routing table of Router1 and Router2 using the show ip route command.
 If we check the routing table of Router1 and Router2, it will display a default static route and the gateway of last resort, but when we check the show startup-config, there will be no default route configured in the startup configuration file.